Find Cheap Flights to Alice Springs, NT from $ 210 with eDreams

 How can I find cheap flights to Alice Springs, NT on the eDreams website?

-At eDreams, we make it easy to find the perfect flight to Alice Springs, NT, with fares starting from just $ 142.
+At eDreams, we make it easy to find the perfect flight to Alice Springs, NT, with fares starting from just $ 210.
 Our smart tech searches for the best deals, giving you heaps of options.
 Whether you’re after the cheapest fare or the most convenient schedule, we make planning your trip dead simple.

-What airlines fly to Alice Springs, NT?
+What is the best month to travel to Alice Springs, NT?

 When traveling to Alice Springs, NT, what's the recommended arrival time at the airport before my flight?

 To kick off your trip without any dramas, rock up to the airport 2–3 hours before your flight.
 This gives you plenty of time to check in, get through security, customs, and drop off your bags, and leaves room in case anything crops up.
-With eDreams, you can snag top-flight deals to Alice Springs, NT from over 16 cities.
+With eDreams, you can snag top-flight deals to Alice Springs, NT from over 14 cities.
 We’ve also got extras to make your airport time a breeze – priority boarding, extra luggage, and lounge access for a bit of comfort.
 For extra peace of mind, think about picking a refundable fare or chucking on some travel insurance so you can start your trip feeling ready and relaxed.

 How far is the airport from the city center in Alice Springs, NT?